 - Go through some details, such as the weather forecast, the wedding venue, and the location, among others.
 Given that I have been in the business for almost 2 decades, I have shot numerous spots in London, Hertfordshire and abroad.
 However, it takes careful and super-detailed planning and preparation, pose by pose, shot by shot before anything else.
 The more you go prepared, the better.

 - Ensure my car has petrol and check the GPS to calculate the exact time it will take me to reach my destinations.

 - Gather my team.

-Want to know how a young or amateur Photographer can be sure they have the makings of a successful and talented wedding Photographer?
+Want to know how a young or amateur photographer can be sure they have the makings of a successful and talented professional?

 They don’t just shoot pictures…